yohanswanepoel/hapi-fhir-jpaserver-starter/README.md

 ## This version works on OpenShift with an alterted dockerfile

+To run it:
+* Build the image file and push to a repo then do podman or docker run as per the instructions below
+* to run on OpenShift use the app.yml file as a started in k8s/app.yml (customise to point to your image)

+###

 This project is a complete starter project you can use to deploy a FHIR server using HAPI FHIR JPA.